Make DIY Concrete Pumpkins (With a Fancy Twist)

 Step 5.
 Create The Sections For The Concrete Pumpkin

-Now set the concrete pumpkin aside for about an hour. *Set a timer so you don’t forget.
+Now, set the concrete pumpkin aside for about an hour. *Set a timer so you don’t forget.

-The timing of an hour ends up working out because the concrete has set enough that it won’t crack and you can disrobe the pumpkin easily.
+The timing of an hour ends up working out because the concrete has set enough that it won’t crack, and you can disrobe the pumpkin easily.

-If you do touch it, just take a piece of stocking and tap the area you touched to bring back the texture.
+If you do touch it, take a piece of stocking and tap the area you touched to bring back the texture.

 Step 6.
 Paint The Concrete Pumpkin With Fancy, Shimmery Colors